Hackathon launches June 11 · · Register now →

 A thoughtful, well-scoped idea that works beats an ambitious concept that doesn't.

-Free & Open Worldwide Takes ~2 minutes to register Solo or team of up to 5
+Free & open worldwide ~2 minutes to register Solo or team of up to 5

 Register for Call for Code AI